Okay. Time for full disclosure. I’m not cool.

 And that person you met could think you’re great, plan on getting in touch, but lose your business card.
 Or they could simply forget to email you back – life’s busy!
 This is where LinkedIn comes in handy.

 If you have your business card and the other person doesn’t have theirs, reach into your pocket, grab that lifeline which is your phone, and say, “Oh, do you mind if I find you on LinkedIn?”
 Do it right then and there, and you won't risk forgetting or misspelling their name.
+From there, you can start networking even more on LinkedIn.

 TIP: Some people choose to maximize their networking offline at events and online with LinkedIn premium.
 Read how LinkedIn Premium members are utilizing the platform.